-If you have an acoustic violin and are looking for an easy way to amplify your sound, you are in need of a violin pickup!
+If you have an acoustic violin and are looking for an easy way to amplify your sound, you are in need of a violin pickup.
 Ideally, using a pickup will amplify your sound without sacrificing the sound quality.
-This is especially handy if you are playing in a large venue where there are a lot of people, or if you are playing along with other people using instruments that are amped up and loud (like guitars for example).
-While you can technically choose to perform in front of a microphone, this can result in reduced sound quality, and can also be challenging if you want to be able to move around the stage.
+This is especially handy if you are playing in a large venue like a church auditorium, concert hall, outdoor stage or anywhere where there are a lot of people, or if you are playing along with other people in a band using instruments that are amplified and made louder (like guitars for example).
+While you can technically choose to perform in front of a microphone, this can result in reduced sound quality, and can also be challenging if you want to be able to move around the stage or performance platform area.
 With a pickup, you can amplify your sound and have the freedom to move around.
-It’s the best of both worlds!
+It’s the best of both worlds.

 Our Top 3 Picks

 - Fishman Classic Series V-200 Professional Violin Pickup

 - Price: See Here